 Sneezing, coughing, or getting respiratory droplets on another person

 The contact tracer can also consult relevant seating charts, class rosters, and other references to identify any students or staff who were close contacts.

-Contact tracers calculate the appropriate self-quarantine period during which close contacts are not allowed on campus but instead should stay home and self-monitor for symptoms.
+Contact tracers calculate the appropriate self-quarantine period during which close contacts should stay home and self-monitor for symptoms.
 Contact tracers then reach out to all school-related close contacts to notify them of the self-quarantine period and procedures.

 Isolation for Positive Cases